 Mission and Service Fund of the United Church

-We are committed to the United Church of Canada’s Mission and Service fund; the focus is on human rights, social justice, peace initiatives and global development; the fund is typically around $30 million.
-Find link to Mission and Service’s ‘ M & S at a glance ‘ .
-In 2019 Rowntree contributed $14,187.00 to this fund.
+We are committed to the United Church of Canada’s Mission and Service fund; the focus is on human rights, social justice, and peace initiatives on local, national and global levels.
+The fund is typically around $30 million.
+The link to Mission and Service’s Results .
+In 2022 Rowntree contributed $14,000 to this fund.

 Tuesday Evening Meal